Pacific Northwest Adventure

 Hike in Olympic National Park

-Olympic National Park contains one of the country’s most beautiful and wild beach hikes.
-Over several days, you’ll get to see bald eagles, otters, sea lions, and seals while walking with the sea on one side and steep cliffs on the other.
-Camp on the beautiful coast, surrounded only by your best new friends, impressive sea stacks, and starry skies.
+Discover one of the world’s most stunning and wild beach hikes in Olympic National Park.
+Over two days, you’ll spot bald eagles, otters, sea lions, and seals while hiking with the Pacific Ocean on one side, and sheer cliffs on the other.
+Camp on the beautiful coast and watch the most colorful sunset you’ve ever seen, surrounded by your new best friends, impressive sea stacks, and starry skies.

 Climb Mt.
 St. Helens (8,365 feet)

-The most famous stratovolcano in the United States beckons to student hikers all of levels.
-Students will stand on the edge of the ever-growing crater and its surrounding glacier, literally watching geology in the making.
+The most famous volcano in the United States beckons to student hikers all of levels.
+After scrambling up the iconic Monitor Ridge, students will stand on the edge of the ever-growing crater and its surrounding glacier, literally watching geology in the making.
 Rewards for this challenging hike also include 360-degree views of Mt.
 Rainier, Mt.
 Adams, and Mt.
 Hood.

 Whitewater raft the White Salmon River